-The Boy with Big, Big Feelings releases today!
-We sat down with the author, Britney Winn Lee, to talk about this delightful picture book.
+We all experience big feelings!
+These feelings are not something to run from but, rather, something to recognize and honor.
+To celebrate the launch of The Boy with Big, Big Feelings, we sat down with the author, Britney Winn Lee, to talk about this delightful picture book.

-A: I think that this book is for little boys (and girls) who have dynamic feelings, sensory sensitivity, and/or may be on the Autism Spectrum.
-I think it is also for children (and their parents) who do and are not, but who could benefit from reading stories of people who are different from them.
-It is for cultures who could stand to unlearn toxic masculinity and celebrate the redefining of what it means to be a feeling-person in this world.
+I think this book is for little boys (and girls) who have dynamic feelings, sensory sensitivity, and/or may be on the autism spectrum.
+I think it is also for children (and their parents) who could benefit from reading stories of people who are different from them.
+It is for cultures that could stand to unlearn toxic masculinity and celebrate the redefining of what it means to be a feeling person in this world.

-A: Most of the time, it feels like I don’t.
-But currently, I am working a full-time job Monday-Thursday and writing on Fridays.
+Most of the time, it feels like I don’t.
+But currently, I am working a full-time job Monday through Thursday and writing on Fridays.
 My family has weeknights and weekends together.
 I am very thankful to have entire days set aside for writing time now.
 The carving of minutes and hours that writers who are parents of young children must do is so difficult.
-We make it work as best we can and lean into grace as much as possible
+We make it work as best we can and lean into grace as much as possible.